saintniyi/wcd-phase2-proj/README.md

 <br>

-- ### 4: Data Analytics
+- ### 5: Analytics
-The last stage focuses on deriving insights from the combined data in the transformation output folder and all output folders from the weekly ingested data sources in Stage 3.
+The last stage focuses on deriving insights from the combined data in the final-ratings folder and all output folders from the weekly ingested data sources in Stage 3.
 This is accomplished using Azure Synapse Serverless SQL pool for data analytics and reporting.
 For details, refer to the folder [Synapse Query and Output](./synapse_powerbi/Analytics_Qry_Output/) for sample Azure Synapse analytics queries and output screenshots.
-Further analytics and visualization are implemented with these datasets in Power BI.
+Further analytics and visualizations are implemented with these datasets in Power BI.
 See [Power BI screenshots in PDF format](synapse_powerbi/PowerBIScreenshots.pdf).

 Power BI screenshot extract below: